raineszm/cavity-superconductor-polaritons/python/doc/source/cavity.rst

     \right]
     \mathbf{A}(q)

-On the other hand.
-We generally want all terms in the inverse propagator to have the same units.
+On the other hand we generally want all terms in the inverse propagator to have the same units.
 Looking at the coupling term (c.f. :cpp:func:`Coupling::ImDA`)

 .. math::